JanGimenezLayola/jump-and-fly/README.md

 The game should have 3 screens.
 The splashScreen (with a start button), the gameScreen and the gameoverScreen (with restart and menu buttons).
 The skydiver should move to left and right and the backgroundSky moves up to create the movement sensation.
 If the skydiver colisionate with an enemy 3 times the game should end and you're redirected to the gameoverScreen.

 ## Backlog
-- Create instructions screen + add screen transition
-- Create colisions with canvas
-- Create score (time alive)
+- Show score in gameScreen and GameOver/Win Screens (time alive)
+- Show lives in gameScreen
 - Create diferents enemies skins --> bird/airplane/...
+- skydive to parachute when player win
+- Make responsive
+- Mobile Play
+- Music
+- Sound effects

 ## Data structure
 ### Game